Spitzkoppe – the granite cathedrals of Namibia

 The most beautiful views in Spitzkoppe

-Don't miss catching the sunrise from the base of the Great Spitzkoppe — the granite walls glow golden, and the shadows dance over the undulating relief.
+Don't miss greeting the sunrise from the foot of the Great Spitzkoppe—granite walls glowing in gold, shadows dancing on the undulating relief.

-Also, seek out the natural arch – a massive stone arch that forms a perfect frame for the infinite sky.
+Seek out the natural arch—a massive stone arch that forms a perfect frame for the endless sky.

 How to get to Spitzkoppe?

-Spitzkoppe is located about 3 hours by car from Swakopmund or around 4 hours from Windhoek.
-Access is easy, even for regular cars, though a 4x4 gives you more freedom to explore the surroundings.
+Spitzkoppe is about a 3-hour drive from Swakopmund or about 4 hours from Windhoek.
+Access is easy, even for regular cars, though a 4x4 gives you greater freedom to explore the surroundings.

 What to bring with you?

-Plenty of water – there are no shops or sources of fresh water on site.
+Enough water – there are no shops or fresh water sources on site.

 Hat, sunscreen, and sunglasses – the sun here is strong and relentless.